 Any master-level and doctoral students (i.e., Ph.D., Pharm.D., D.S., M.D., etc.) currently enrolled at the University of Michigan are eligible to apply.
 Students affiliated with the Institute for Social Research (ISR) are a priority to receive funding.
 Students who participated in the program previously are not eligible for the 2024 program.

 Project Selection and Development Requirements

 Students must identify an IHPI faculty member from a different school, college, or institute other than the student's degree-granting program.
-For example, a student from SPH cannot work with a faculty member from SPH ; they must partner with a faculty member from a different U-M school/college (such as the Medical School or Social Work).
-The faculty and student, jointly, will agree on a research project, either from the list submitted by the faculty or of their own determination.
+For example, a student from School of Public Health cannot work with an IHPI member from School of Public Health; they must partner with an IHPI member from a different U-M school/college (such as the Medical School or Social Work).
+The IHPI member and student will jointly agree on a research project, either from the list submitted by the IHPI member or of their own determination.
 Dual degree M.D. students may partner with a medical school faculty member if the student is working on their secondary degree during the project.
 For instance, M.D./M.P.H. students may work with a medical school faculty member if they are working on their M.P.H. degree during the duration of the project.

-Step 2: Students contact an IHPI faculty with whom they would like to work: either a faculty member who has submitted a project or a member with whom they will develop a project together
+Step 2: Students contact an IHPI member with whom they would like to work: either an IHPI member who has submitted a project or an IHPI member with whom they will develop a project together

 Applications Must Include

 - A personal statement (500 – 1000 words) about the student’s interest in the program.
-The statement should connect their education, experience, interests, and career goals to the Health Equity Summer Research Award program, and explain the proposed project.
-Students should describe the project’s racial health disparities focus and relevance, how it relates to health services research or health policy, goals for the project, and the dates for the 10-week time-frame when the student will be working on the project.
+The statement should follow the format below. connect their education, experience, interests, and career goals to the Health Equity Summer Research Award program, and explain the proposed project.
+Students should describe the project’s racial health disparities focus and relevance, how it relates to health services research or health policy, goals for the project, and the dates for the 10-week timeframe when the student will be working on the project.
 Students need to verify that they can work on their projects remotely if needed.

-- Sign-off from the IHPI member confirming that the student and faculty mutually agree on the proposed project, indicated by the faculty member’s electronic signature on the student’s personal statement
+- Sign-off from the IHPI member confirming that the student and IHPI member mutually agree on the proposed project, indicated by the IHPI member’s electronic signature on the student’s personal statement

 Criteria for Selection